mpokrass/PSYCH253/lecture_notes.md

 Result: anger is related to agency and control over environment.
 Sadness causes focus on situational agency.

 Anger generates a sense of control, primes us to act and change situation.

+## Oct 28

+(not on midterm)

+Individual social processes

+Social situations influence our own cognitions and behaviour. social beliefs, persuasion, conformity, group influence, altruism, aggression

+Our brains are programmed to make us inherently social (eg. mirror neurons, theory of mind).

+Groupthink - make decisions as a group, no longer an individual influence.
+Social situations can influence a collective group.

+Can group people into students, athletes, etc. Descriptions of self because you have a social identity.
+Way that you perceive yourself personally (privately) but also a characterization socially.

+-
+Group social processes

+How do we define groups?
+Those that are similar to us:

+- physical similarity = kin selection theory
+- value and goal similarity = group selection/network reciprocity

+The ingroup bias: even when we think of our 'group' we are egocentric.

+Also egocentric when we are young.

+Minimal group paradihm.

+Study where people are shown a bunch of dots and told to estimate.
+Told that 'you fall into the category of over estimators, and there is another group of underestimators'

+Following the feedback, in 2nd part of experiment, given a set of rewards.
+You are not included in the group, but preferrentially divide resources to 'your' group even though you do not benefit.
+You are affiliated with the group, they might reciprocate.

+-
+Prejudice

+the ingroup bias sometimes leads to prejudice.

+Prejudgements about a group of people that leads to overgeneralizations and discriminatory behaviour.

+Eg. the homeless and needy; lazy dependents on social programs? drug addicts?
+Why don't they go get a job?

+Eg. mental illness and weight stigmas.
+We might attribute personality factors to people with different body types. overweight = lazy, thin = bitchy

+Heuristics that we follow

+Why do we maintain these unfair judgements towards groups of people?

+Belief in a just world.
+People have _agency_ which makes us believe people are deserving of their situations.
+You have control over your environment.
+If these people are in bad circumstances, they did it to themselves.
+Believe the world is fair and just.

+Makes us believe that people are deserving of the situations they are in.

+Randomnness and uncertainty is aversive/uncomfortable; it impairs action.
+People don't want to belive that they are in their circumstance because of randomness.
+To truly accept that the world is constanty random, you're not deserving of the things that you have - can crush self esteem, lose feeling of control, agency.
+We cognitively avoid this thought, create a framework that makes sense: effort you put in comes back equivalently.

+Having a sense of justice and belief in a fair world drives us to maintain prejudice.
+System justification theory (psych 350).
+Mostly people with conservative values like structure/order; most susceptible to threats/uncertainty.

+-
+Another cause for prejudice is group comparisons.
+We perform social comparisons at different levels; ingroups and outgroups are a macro level social comparison.

+We want to boost our self esteem by having a valuable, unique and desirable ingroups (compared to the outgroup).
+Eg basking in reflected glory.
+When team won 'we won', when lost 'they lost'.
+Preferential language to connect/remove yourself from groups associated with social identity.

+Group serving bias: same as self serving bias, motivated to believe that our group is the best or better than others.

+Realistic group conflict theory: we are competing for limited resource and developed innate dislike/competition with outgroups.

+-
+Sherif

+Young boys 9-10 went to a state park, had them stay at the park in different bases.

+2 phases:

+1. groups don't know about eachothers existenct, playing, developing group cohesion
+2. introduced to other group, couldn't play because other group was fighting for the same resources

+Boys started to become competitive/prejudices.
+Fighting over shared resources.
+Until the groups were brought into a problem they couldn't tackle individually, they had to work together.
+This eliminated the conflict with the outgroup.

+-
+Personality, beliefs and attitudes; social dominance orientation and authoritarian personalities. (effort begets rewards, punish those who perform poorly)

+-
+Sexism: unfair judgements based on sex.

+Glass ceiling: cap on how much women can make in comparison to men. (same position)

+Sexual harassment: we still objectify women, but is it really our fault?

+-
+Chivalry perpetuates gender stereotypes.

+Benevolent sexism (see psych 350 notes)

+- protective paternalism: women need men's protection
+- complementary gender difference; purity
+- heterosexual intimacy; men need women to be truly happy

+These ideas lead to benevolent sexism, preferrential treatment.

+-
+Becker and Wright (study 1)

+Does benevolent sexism reduce women's intentions to take collective action?

+Participants completed a memory study, read 6 sentences and answered questions that 'may or may not be' related.

+IV: benevelont sexism vs hostile sexism vs gender neutral vs gender unrelated

+DV: ratings on collective actions intentions and cognitions/beliefs

+- action: i would participate in a rally for gender eqality
+- cognition: gender specific system justification, perceived advantages of being a woman

+Result: benevolent sexism - less likely to participate in rally

+-
+Study 2

+Does benolvent sexism reduce actual behaviour as well?

+Same as study 1, then given an unrelated task of taking/giving out flyers and signing a petition (supporting women's rights or autonomy for students)

+IV: smae 4 cognitions

+DV: same cognitions and collective action behaviour

+Result:

+- bs: less likely to take flyers and sign petition
+- hs: more likely

+Participants all women

+-
+Study 3 and 4

+Does changing gender-specific system justification and perceived advantages lead to changes in collective action?